Read on to learn more about this groundbreaking film format and the history of Cinerama here in Bradford.

 Where can I see Cinerama films?

-Just three venues in the world have the ability to screen Cinerama to the public.
-Pictureville is the only one of these located in the UK—a fitting attraction for Bradford, the first UNESCO City of Film.
+Pictureville Cinema is the only remaining venue in the world with the ability to screen Cinerama to the public—a fitting attraction for Bradford, the first UNESCO City of Film.

 When can I see Cinerama films?